 - The first appeal is made directly to the course instructor awarding the contested grade.
 This appeal must be filed within 14 calendar days after the final, official grade is posted and must be done by using the SBA Graduate Programs Final Grade Appeal Statement form.
 No appeal will be further considered if this first step is not followed.
 The course instructor is requested to complete the first appeal process within 14 days of the first appeal.
 If this appeal is unsatisfactory to the student, he/she may then register a second appeal.

 - A third and final appeal may be made to the Associate Dean for Graduate Programs, School of Business Administration, by either the student or the course instructor.
 This final appeal must be filed within 14 calendar days immediately following the conclusion of the second appeal.
-The Associate Dean will appoint and chair a Grade Appeal Review Committee to gather the facts and make a recommendation.
-The Committee will make a decision based on the evidence presented.
-The student, course instructor, Department Chair, and Program Manager for the relevant MBA offering or the Graduate Programs Coordinator for other SBA graduate programs will be advised of the Committee's finding.
+The Associate Dean may appoint and chair a Grade Appeal Review Committee to gather the facts and make a recommendation or do so without a committee.
+One of the committee members will be the relevant Graduate Program Director for the course where the grade is being appealed.
+In the event that the instructor is also the Graduate Program Director, a suitable substitute within that department will be found.
+The Committee or Associate Dean will decide based on the evidence presented.
+The Committee or Associate Dean is requested to complete the third appeal process within 14 days of the third appeal.
+The student, course instructor, Department Chair, and relevant Program Director will be advised of the Committee's finding.

 CHANGE OF GRADE - If a grade change is warranted, either the Program Manager for the relevant MBA offering or the Graduate Programs Coordinator for other SBA graduate programs will execute a change of grade form.